PramodKumarYadav/WebdriverCI/readme.md

-# Tools (Recommended)
-- IntelliJ (for building tests)
-- VSCode (for GitHub integration and also for running tests in containers - when we get there)
-    - Powershell plugin

 # Download project (and quick test)
 From command line, run below command in the directory where you want to store this project.
 - `Git clone https://github.com/PramodKumarYadav/WebdriverCI.git`